Collection

 and reflects a rich history that has impacted on its diversity

-The Zachęta collection consists almost 3700 items (paintings, sculptures, installations, videos, works on paper) as well as reflecting a rich history that has impacted on its diversity.
+The Zachęta collection consists more than 3700 items (paintings, sculptures, installations, videos, works on paper) as well as reflecting a rich history that has impacted on its diversity.
 It includes works by the classics of 20th-century Polish art such as Tadeusz Kantor, Edward Krasiński, Erna Rosenstein, Henryk Stażewski or Alina Szapocznikow, by world-renowned contemporary Polish artists such as Mirosław Bałka, Katarzyna Kozyra, Zbigniew Libera, Wilhelm Sasnal or Krzysztof Wodiczko, by recognised artists of the younger generation such as Wojciech Bąkowski, Aneta Grzeszykowska or Julita Wójcik, and by less known artists.
 There is a particularly wide representation of graphic artists active in the years 1950–1980.

 The present-day Zachęta is a heir of both the prewar Society for the Encouragement of Fine Arts (TZSP) and of the postwar Central Bureau of Artistic Exhibitions (CBWA).
 The former, as primarily an exhibiting institution, from the very beginning developed a collection, its ideological framework defined by the three names engraved on the Zachęta building’s façade: Matejko, Chełmoński, Grottger.
 During the Second World War the collection was transferred to the National Museum in Warsaw, where it remains the core of its gallery of Polish painting.